-Logistics in developing countries are often perceived as insolvable nightmares: structural barriers such as vast territories, limited infrastructure and hot climates often come with inadequate processes.
+Logistics in developing countries is often perceived as unsolvable nightmares: structural barriers such as vast territories, limited infrastructure and hot climates often come with inadequate processes.
 Implementing simplified routines and ensuring continuous improvement through the use of basic digital tools can help increase traceability, accountability and efficiency.

 - Delivery cycles were not synced, meaning delivery to the sub-national level would happen once every quarter and further delivery to the districts were happening every second month.
 This prevented the logistics team from building strong and consistent routines and made vaccine availability unclear

 - Push and pull modes coexisted1, sometimes at the same level and within the same area.
 This led to redundancy of vaccine deliveries and poor updates of stock management tools.

 - There was no clear process, nor established budgets and procedures, to ensure vaccines were actually delivered and communication between the different levels was not effective.

 - Finally, there wasn’t any kind of performance indicator for logistics either, excepted from the number of stockout days at the central level, which was easily manipulated.